vinc/vinc.cc/src/recipes.html.md

 ### Root hash

-- Chop an onion and half of clove of garlic
+- Add some diced potatoes, sweet potatoes, and carrots on a baking tray
-- Dice some potatoes, sweet potatoes, and carrots
+- Add a chopped onion and half of clove of garlic
 - Add rosemary, thyme, and oregano (herbes de provence)
 - Add smoked paprika, pepper, and salt
 - Add olive oil